carltheperson/advanced-js-objects/chapters/chapter-4.md

 console.log(Object.keys(proxyObj)) // []
 ```

-As you can see, `Reflect.ownKeys` returns the keys from our trap but `Object.keys` does not.
-The reason for this, is that `Object.keys` only returns keys of enumerable properties.
+As you can see, `Reflect.ownKeys` returns the keys from our trap, but `Object.keys` does not.
+The reason for this is that `Object.keys` only returns keys of enumerable properties.
 The keys we return from our proxy trap don’t actually exist, meaning they don’t have a descriptor with an `enumerable` attribute.

 #### Trapping [[GetOwnPropertyDescriptor]]